-But how will this type of content add value to your link building efforts?
-To simply put it, evergreen content is useful and always relevant for your industry.
+But how will this type of content add value to your link-building efforts?
+Simply put it, evergreen content is useful and always relevant to your industry.
 That’s why other bloggers will see your content as something worth linking to.

 Once you gain enough links to your evergreen content, search engines will now see this as a valuable piece of content.
 Your search engine ranking will improve and the evergreen content you produced will continue to gain quality links.

 4. Do Manual Outreach